Safet Sušić: Akhisarspor

 On 30 June 2018, Sušić was named new manager of Turkish Cup winner Akhisarspor.

 After about a month and a half, Akhisarspor as cup winners, participated in the Turkish Super Cup match against league champions Galatasaray.
 The result after full-time was 1–1, but Akhisar won 5–4 on penalties.
-That was Akhisar's second mayor trophy in the club's history and the first in Sušić's managing career.
+That was Akhisar's second mayor trophy in the club's history and the first in Sušić's managerial career.

 On 17 September 2018, after only collecting two points in five games in the league, Sušić was sacked.

 Legacy

 Safet Sušić Pape is a bestseller novel written by Bosnian novelist Zlatko Topčić, and published in 2007.
-Popular Sarejevo sketch comedy and variety TV series, Top Lista Nadrealista, also on occasion treated a subject of football and popular sportsmen-women in their program, with songs dedicated to Sušić and Yugoslav national football team under management of another Sarajevan, Ivica Osim, being prominent feature of couple episodes.
+Popular Sarajevo sketch comedy and variety TV series, Top Lista Nadrealista, also on occasion treated a subject of football and popular sportsmen-women in their program, with songs dedicated to Sušić and Yugoslav national football team under management of another Sarajevan, Ivica Osim, being prominent feature of couple episodes.